QuaSi-Software/Documentation/docs/resie_energy_systems.md

 ### User definable media names
 The names of all media can also be user-defined.
 The name of any medium of any in- and output of all components can be declared in the input file.
 This does not change the requirement that the names of media connected via direct input-output or via busses have to match each other.

 For some components such as busses, grid connections, demands and some storages, the medium name of each component can be given with the specifier `medium` (`String`).
 For others, such as transformers and storages with temperature differentials, user-definable media names of each in- and output can be given using certain specifiers such as `m_heat_in` or `m_el_out`.
-The exact specifiers can be found in the [specification of component types](resie_types_components.md) for each component.
+The exact specifiers can be found in the [specification of parameters](resie_component_parameters.md) for each component.

 ## Interfaces